 The steps that need to be completed in order to participate, include:

-The PFE Coordinator for Galt Adventist School is Lois Gifford and can be reached through one of these contacts:
+The PFE Coordinator for Galt Adventist School is Lois Gifford and can be reached through: